 Fruits and Vegetables

-A healthy dose of fresh fruits and vegetables every day can provide you with a ton of essential nutrients and antioxidants you need for a healthy pregnancy and also know about which fruits to avoid after embryo transfer.
+A healthy dose of fresh fruits and vegetables every day can provide you with a ton of essential nutrients and antioxidants you need for a healthy pregnancy and its important to know which fruits to avoid after embryo transfer.

 Some fruits and vegetable you can take after your embryo transfer are